Everybody loves reading about a smart character who wields her intelligence like a battle-ax.

 Sherlock Holmes is the most obvious example of this.
 Watch this scene from the BBC show, Sherlock:

-This shows how Holmes is two (or twenty) steps ahead of everyone else.
-After doing this trick once or twice, we’re totally sold on his genius.
+Holmes is always 2 (or 20) steps ahead of everyone else.
+Show us this technique once or twice, and we’re totally sold on his genius.

 2. Don’t Support Intelligence with Stupidity